How to Implement a Successful Guest Satisfaction Strategy in Your Hotel

 There are different measurement scales; it depends on the sector and the portal.
 Generally speaking, the main platforms in the hotel/restaurant industry use a scale from 1 to 5; this is true for Google, Yelp and TripAdvisor, to cite a few examples.
 This allows the guest to express a neutral feeling if they don’t really have a concrete opinion on their experience.

 You have multiple measurement tools available to use as part of your guest satisfaction strategy.
 But the most important lies in the methods implemented to improve your performance.
-That’s why, at Customer Alliance, we’ve introduced Targets, whereby you set objectives in your strategy to improve your scores on the portals and also your response rate.
+That’s why, at Customer Alliance, we’ve introduced Targets to better evaluate your performance.
+This enables you set objectives in your strategy to improve your scores on the portals and also your response rate.

 Better understanding of satisfaction thanks to semantic and competitor analysis

 There are other methods of analysing guest reviews.
-You can integrate into your guest satisfaction strategy.
+You can integrate into your guest satisfaction survey strategy.
 One of these may already form part of your commercial or revenue management strategy.
-We’re talking about competitor analysis, but applied to guest reviews.
+We’re talking about Why should I monitor my competitor reviews?
 There are several ways to measure your satisfaction level compared to your competitors.
 It includes number of reviews, average score, response rate and ranking in your city/region.

 The last point, but by no means least, concerns responses to reviews.